TimeKeeperSoft/TimeKeeper/README.md

 ## What is TimeKeeper?

-TimeKeeper is the simplest cross-platform program for PC time tracking.
-It is used to periodically remind the user of the need to take breaks while working on a PC.
+TimeKeeper is the simplest cross-platform PC time-tracking program.
+It periodically reminds users to take breaks while working on their computers.
+It's free of unnecessary web and AI features.

 ![](assets/main_win.png)